spsaikumar/DPS_challenge/README.md

 # AI Engineering Challenge: Digital Product School of UnternehmerTUM

+The project is submitted for a challenge for the Digital Product School (DPS).
+In the project a dataframe consisting of historical values of the accidents from different categories in the city of Munich, Germany.

 ## Description

 This challenge for Artificial Intelligence Engineer Consists of 3 tasks.

 Mission 1: Create a AI Model
+            Cleaning the data,  visualizing the historical accidents from the dataframe,Training a model to forecast future values.
 Mission 2: Publish source code & Deploy
-Mission 3: Sending the URL of the task
+           Deploying the model with an endpoint that accepts POST requests in JSON body Mission 3: Sending the URL of the task

+### Files

+ - **Preprocessing.ipynb**: A jupyter notebook contains a step-by-step of importing the data, cleaning, and then visualizing the results
+ - **src/train.py**: A python script that loads the preprocessed data, then estimating the parameters passed for the model: `Random Forest regressor`.
+The model is trained and tested on the year 2020 data, the model is then evaluated and exported for deployment.
+ - **setup.sh & app.py**: Two scripts, in order, the former contains the class which performs the  forecasting and returns the result.
+The latter is the endpoint, which is deployed through `Streamlit`.
+ - **test.py**: a script to test the requests to the endpoint.

 ## Demo link
 View demo <a href="https://spsaikumar-dps-challenge-app-swrm06.streamlit.app/"><b>Here 💻</b></a>.